thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 The `UseEntityFramework` method provides several ways to indicate the Type Mapper and the Audit Action.

+##### Map by type name:

-You can map the audited entity to its audit trail entity by the entity name using the `AuditTypeNameMapper` method, for example to prepend `Audit_` to the entity name.
+You can map the audited entity to its audit log entity by the entity name using the `AuditTypeNameMapper` method, for example to prepend `Audit_` to the entity name.
 This assumes both entity types are defined on the same assembly and namespace:

 ```c#